William-Noble/WebandScript-Project1/README.md

 3. create home page ✔
 4. update NAVBAR to properly link pages ✔
 5. create an option next to each element on /incidents to view full incident report (only show full details of 1 incident instead of a summery of all incidents)
-6. display incidents sorted by active and most recent first
+6. display incidents sorted by active and most recent first ✔
 7. develop backend to perform CRUD operations ✔
 8. make it look semi readable (does not have to be good) ✔

+Citations:
+qqq.
+(2018).
+How can i sort 3 dimensional array in javascript?
+Retrieved from https://stackoverflow.com/questions/48766704/how-can-i-sort-3-dimensional-array-in-javascript

+Phrogz.
+(2012).
+How to sort an object array by date property?
+Retrieved from https://stackoverflow.com/questions/10123953/how-to-sort-an-object-array-by-date-property
 # this list is incomplete